cmcneile/churn-project/README.md

 ## Some tutorial about building classifiers

-To learn about the basic idea of building tabular classifiers, please work thorugh the following online tutorial.
+To learn about the basic idea of building tabular classifiers, please work through the following online tutorial.

 * [Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning)